senthil_rajasek 2 years ago

 It's always been considered better than innerHTML though; it's only textContent people think it's worse than.

-robust-cactus a year ago
+robust-cactus 2 years ago

 > innerText is hard to spec